Psychedelics can help people overcome their fear of death.

 Combined with integration, and sometimes a meditative practice, psilocybin has been shown to increase feelings of gratitude, compassion, and forgiveness.
 A common theme among psychedelic users is that we’re all connected.
 They feel an overpowering love.

-Words sometimes are woefully ineffective to explain a psychedelic experience.
-For the uninitiated, I use this analogy to try to explain what this awareness feels like.
+Words sometimes feel woefully ineffective to explain a psychedelic experience.
+For the uninitiated, I use this analogy to try to convey what this awareness feels like.

 Think about your favorite song.
 If you have one, you can easily recall the title and artist, right?
 Thinking of the song puts a smile on your face.